 In addition to completing an application form online, by mail or in person, you will also have to pay a one-time application fee, and in most circumstances provide the results of an English as a second language test, such as Test of English as a Foreign Language (TOEFL) or International English Language Test System (IELTS).

-In particular, the Australia Awards scholarships are available only to international students from Asia, Africa, the Middle East and the Pacific (a list of participating countries can be found here).
+In particular, the Australia Awards scholarships are available only to international students from Asia, Africa, the Middle East and the Pacific.
 The closing dates for applications are mostly in April, but this differs for different countries.

-A handy search tool for all scholarships available for international students who meet different criteria is managed by the Australian government here.
+A handy search tool for all scholarships available for international students who meet different criteria is managed by the Australian government on their website.

-In almost all cases, you’ll need to apply for a Higher Education Sector visa (subclass 573) for the duration of your full-time studies, except for research-driven postgraduate study.
+In almost all cases, you’ll need to apply for a student visa (subclass 500) for the duration of your full-time studies, except for research-driven postgraduate study.